Alternative lending refers to private companies that offer small business loans outside of traditional banks.

 Why are Alternative Loans a Great Option for You?

 Traditional bank loans are difficult to get

 Larger banks have been moving away from lending below $150,000.
-This is due to the high costs to service loans and low collateral value of small businesses.
+This is due to the high costs of service loans and the low collateral value of small businesses.